ssase/ssase.github.io/_posts/2024-03-03-a-deeper-understanding-of-regular-expression.md

 title: "A Deeper Understanding of Regular Expression"
 date: 2024-03-03 21:00:22 +0800
 published: true
-categories: [Computational Model, Finite Automaton]
+categories: [Computer Theory, Finite Automaton]
 tags: [regular expression]
 # The categories of each post are designed to contain up to two elements, and the number of elements in tags can be zero to infinity.
 # TAG names should always be lowercase